The magnitude and direction of collider bias for binary variables: Introduction

 While the debate described above is about pretreatment colliders, there is also much interest in and a literature surrounding post-treatment colliders, especially in the field of epidemiology.
 Colliders that are influenced by treatment are implicated in several ``paradoxes" in the epidemiology literature \citep{porta2015current}, such as the ``obesity paradox," where selection on the basis of diabetes status creates a spurious negative correlation between obesity and mortality \citep{banack2013obesity}, and the ``birth weight paradox," where stratifying on birth weight creates a spurious negative association between a risk factor and neonatal mortality \citep{whitcomb2009}.
+Collider bias is also a problem in mediation analysis if there is a post-treatment confounder of the mediator -- the natural direct and indirect effects are unidentified because an attempt to isolate them would need to condition on the mediator, but conditioning on the mediator would induce collider bias that distorts the effects \citep{TchetgenTchetgen2014e}.

-Methodologists have provided insights into bias due to conditioning on pre-treatment \citep{Pearl2013,Ding2015,Greenland2003} and post-treatment \citep{jiang2016directions,Greenland2003,Pearl2013} colliders. \cite{Pearl2013} and \cite{Ding2015} derive results under the assumption of linear models, while \cite{Greenland2003} relies on assumptions of no interactions on the odds ratio scale.
-Without making such assumptions, \citet{jiang2016directions} determine the sign, but do not quantify the magnitude, of collider bias.
+Methodologists have provided insights into bias due to conditioning on pre-treatment \citep{Pearl2013,Ding2015,Greenland2003} and post-treatment \citep{jiang2016directions,Greenland2003,Pearl2013} colliders. \cite{vanderweele2007directed} determine the sign of the conditional covariance of the causes of a collider when the causal structure is a sufficient component cause \citep{rothman2008modern} model. \cite{Pearl2013} and \cite{Ding2015} derive collider bias under the assumption of linear models, while \cite{Greenland2003} relies on assumptions of no interactions on the odds ratio scale.
+Without making such assumptions, \citet{jiang2016directions} determine the sign, but do not quantify the magnitude, of collider bias. \citet{Shahar2017} identify conditions in which marginally independent causes of a collider are independent or dependent conditional on the collider.
 Other work provides criteria, based on graphical models, for qualitatively assessing whether conditioning on variables associated with colliders may induce bias \citep{greenland2011adjustments} and, when all variables are jointly Gaussian, for partially ordering the bias induced by conditioning on different variables associated with a collider \citep{chaudhuri2002using}.
 In this paper we provide analytic results on the direction and magnitude of collider bias in settings with both pre- and post-treatment colliders, and with binary treatment, collider, and outcome variables.